kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		:width: 750px
 		:scale: 50

 	The 61.5 term in the least squares model is the expected conversion at the baseline conditions.
-Notice from the least squares equations how it is just the average of the 4 experimental values, even though we did not actually perform an experiment at the center.
+Notice from the least squares equations how it is just the average of the four experimental values, even though we did not actually perform an experiment at the center.

 Let's return to the :ref:`system with high interaction <DOE-two-level-factorials-interaction-effects>` where the four outcome values in standard order were
 77, 79, 81 and 89.
-Looking back, the baseline operation was :math:`T` = 395K, and :math:`S` = \frac{1.25 - 0.5}{2} = 0.875 g/L; you should prove to yourself that the least squares model is:
+Looking back, the baseline operation was :math:`T` = 395 K and :math:`S = \frac{1.25 - 0.5}{2}` = 0.875 g/L; you should prove to yourself that the least squares model is

 	.. math::

 		y = 81.5 + 2.5 x_T + 3.5 x_S + 1.5 x_T x_S

-The interaction term can now be readily interpreted: it is the additional increase in conversion seen when both temperature and :math:`S` are at their high level.
+The interaction term can now be readily interpreted: it is the additional increase in conversion seen when both temperature and substrate concentration are at their high level.
 If :math:`T` is at the high level and :math:`S` is at the low level, then the least squares model shows that conversion is expected at :math:`81.5 + 2.5 - 3.5 - 1.5 = 79`.
-So the interaction term has *decreased* conversion by 1.5 units.
+The interaction term has *decreased* conversion by 1.5 units.

-Finally, out of interest, the non-linear surface that was used to generate the experimental data for the interacting system is coloured in the illustration.
-In practice we never know what this surface looks like, but we estimate it with the least squares plane which appears below the non-linear surface as black and white grids.
+Finally, out of interest, the nonlinear surface that was used to generate the experimental data for the interacting system is coloured in the illustration.
+In practice we never know what this surface looks like, but we estimate it with the least squares plane, which appears below the nonlinear surface as black and white grids.
 The corners of the box are outer levels at which we ran the factorial experiments.

 	.. image:: ../figures/doe/factorial-two-level-surface-with-interaction-cropped.png
 		:align: left
 		:width: 750px
 		:scale: 50

-The corner points are exact with the nonlinear surface, because we have used the 4 values to estimate 4 model parameters.
-There are no degrees of freedom left and the model's residuals are therefore zero.
-Obviously the linear model will be less accurate away from the corner points when the true system is nonlinear, but it is a useful model over the region in which we will use it later in the :ref:`section on response surface methods <DOE-RSM>`.
+The corner points are exact with the nonlinear surface, because we have used the four values to estimate four model parameters.
+There are no degrees of freedom left, and the model's residuals are therefore zero.
+Obviously, the linear model will be less accurate away from the corner points when the true system is nonlinear, but it is a useful model over the region in which we will use it later in the :ref:`section on response surface methods <DOE-RSM>`.

 Example: design and analysis of a 3-factor experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~